 How does shared parental leave work?

-Shared parental leave is flexible and puts most of the choices in the hands of the employees.
+Shared parental leave is flexible and puts most of the choice in the hands of employees.
 Eligible staff members share up to 50 weeks of leave, but there are some rules.

 How much leave time can they share?

-The first two weeks of maternity and adoption leave are compulsory.
+The first two weeks of maternity leave are compulsory; however, two weeks of adoption leave must be taken before SHPL can be taken.
 The rest of the 50 weeks can be split however the couple chooses.
 The couple is also entitled to up to 37 weeks of shared parental pay (ShPP).

 Parents can choose to take the leave separately or together.
 For example, they could both take 25 weeks of leave each and return to the office following this period.
-Or, one partner could take five weeks off while the other stays at work, then when the five-week period is over, the other parent takes the remaining 45 weeks when the partner returns to work.
+Or one partner could take 5 weeks off whilst the other stays at work, then when the 5-week period is over, the other parent takes the remaining 45 weeks when the partner returns to work.

 They can also split the time, or stagger leave and pay.

-The only stipulation is that the leave must be taken within the first year after the birth of the child.
+The only stipulation is that the leave must be taken within the first year after the birth of the child, or the first year after adoption.

 How is shared parental leave created?